reactive-commons/reactive-commons-java/docs/docs/reactive-commons/configuration_properties/1-rabbitmq.md

 ### Implementation

-To enable the `mandatory` property in Reactive Commons, you can configure it in your project's `application.yaml` file:
+To enable the `mandatory` property, you can configure it in your project's `application.yaml` file:

 ```yaml
 app: